-BBC One has announced a new documentary looking at the UK's Olympic success.
+BBC One is airing a new documentary series looking at the UK's Olympic success.

 Gold Rush is a three-part series which the BBC describes as "the definitive story of Britain’s sporting journey from international embarrassment at the Atlanta Games in 1996, to Olympic glory in London 2012".

 They share: "It is a story of athletes, for whom those sixteen years represent a patchwork of personal triumph, adversity and, sometimes, bitter disappointment; a story of politicians and strategists, who oversaw British sport’s transition from a culture of semi-amateurism to a world-beating professional enterprise.